FFlagCollective/fflag-bot/README.md

 # fflag-bot

-Intended runtime is Bun, should work with Node.
+Intended runtime is Bun due to native Typescript.

 To install dependencies: